sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

         https://ws-entry-point/data/datastructure/ECB/ECB_EXR1/1.0.0,2.0.0/M.*.EUR.SP00.A

-* Retrieve the data matching the supplied path parameters (including multiple keys and the latest stable version), that have been updated after the supplied timestamp:
+* Retrieve the data matching the supplied path parameters (including multiple keys and the latest stable version):

         https://ws-entry-point/data/dataflow/ECB/EXR/+/M.USD.EUR.SP00.A,A.CHF.EUR.SP00.A?updatedAfter=2009-05-15T14%3A15%3A00%2B01%3A00